develop-biology/language.development/README.md

 Here, the Synapse declaration is a Type Expression.

 ## Asynchronous Cellular Structures and Event Dispatch
-Most execution blocks, such as Proteins, Transcription Factors, and Plasmids run synchronously and immediately in the thread in which they are called.
+Most execution Blocks, such as Proteins, Transcription Factors, and Plasmids run synchronously and immediately in the thread in which they are called.

 All Cellular Structures (i.e. `<>()[]{}`) execute their `{}` on a clock.
 The speed of their oscillation may be set with the built-in value `interval` in milliseconds (e.g. `MyCell<>()[]{interval ++;}`, which would make `MyCell` call its `{}` 1ms slower every time it's called).
 Cellular Structures do not always run in separate threads.
 It may be useful to have a Cellular Structure, like a tissue, contain other Cellular Structures and have their oscillations run in a single thread.
 Other times you may want maximum parallelism which can be accomplished by calling the built-in `fork()` function.
 All `fork()` does is move the Cellular Structure to a new thread.
 Note that you can just say `MyCell fork;`, which will expand to `MyCell.fork();`

 Synapses are used to send data between asynchronous Cellular Structures.
-When a Neuron Fires (e.g. `MyNeuron exciteTrigger` is true), all `outgoingSynapses` execute their `upstream` blocks in the calling thread, then execute their `downstream` blocks in the thread they connect to.
+When a Neuron Fires (e.g. `MyNeuron exciteTrigger` is true), all `outgoingSynapses` execute their `upstream` Blocks in the calling thread, then execute their `downstream` Blocks in the thread they connect to.
 Synapses may store data Internally inorder to modify the signal sent including changing whether or not the signal is transmitted to the target at all.
-A Neuron firing event causes Synapses process all `upstream` execution blocks first, then all `downstream` execution blocks.
+A Neuron firing event causes Synapses process all `upstream` execution Blocks first, then all `downstream` execution Blocks.

 The `--- Synapse --->` (and thus `<--- Synapse --->` and `<--- Synapse ---`) method, which adds an outgoing connection from the source and an incoming connection to the target may be overridden with the following methods:
 ```